4 Ways to Avoid Road Debris

-These tips are common sense but it solid advice and a good reminder to be vigilant the road.
-Sometimes we get comfortable as drivers and inevitably that is when things happen.
+These tips may be common sense, but they serve as solid advice and a good reminder to be vigilant on the road.
+Sometimes we get comfortable as drivers and inevitably that's when accidents happen.

-Debris in the road or from an unsecured load falling off another vehicle is a roadway hazard.
+Debris on the road, or from an unsecured load falling off another vehicle, is a roadway hazard.
 In fact, a study from the AAA Foundation for Traffic Safety found 39,000 injuries and more than 500 deaths from those incidents between 2011 and 2014.
 Dangerous debris was responsible for more than 200,000 crashes on U.S. roadways over that time period.

 Anything from wooden or metal objects to a mattress poorly secured on top of a vehicle can lead to a fatality if it flies off and into another motorist’s windshield.
 Fleet drivers need to be aware of this common occurrence and take steps to safeguard against falling and flying debris.
 Experts suggest the following tactics for drivers: